francistheodorecatte/hassos-addons/x10mqtt/DOCS.md

 #### Option: 'rcs_housecodes'

 rcs_housecodes is a list of one or more RCS compatible thermostat housecodes.
 This can either be a single housecode letter, or a comma-separated list of multiple housecodes.
 This is used to build a section of status reporting scripts in the heyu configuration, among other things.
+Leave blank to disable the RCS thermostat status reporting feature.

 ## Home Assistant Configuration